 It’s a grand idea to exercise your pet prior to the evening’s festivities to let out any nervous energy.
 Once fed, watered, and groomed, help your pet settle down in his or her crate, or in a part of the home away from the door.

-We strongly advise that you make sure your pet is indoors from late afternoon on into the evening.
+We strongly advise that you make sure your pet is indoors from late afternoon to evening.
 Check your pet’s identifications tags, and make any necessary changes to his or her microchip.
-Following this Halloween pet safety tip will hopefully prevent separation from your pet, as searching for him or her on Halloween is a special kind of misery.
+Following this Halloween pet safety tip will hopefully prevent separation from your pet, as searching for him or her on Halloween is not ideal.
 Remember, boarding your pet with us is always a great option.

 If you do take your pet trick-or-treating, have him or her leashed the entire time and dressed in something reflective.
 You’ll also want to look for any cues that it’s time to head home.

 Check on your pet’s water intake, monitor bathroom breaks, and feel if your pet is getting too hot inside the costume.
-Hopefully he or she keeps it on for at least one photo!
-Remember to share it with us!
+Hopefully, he or she keeps it on for at least one photo!

 Most of us would like to scoop up candy, but it should always be off-limits for your pet.
 Your bowl by the front door is a prime target; keep it out of reach.
 Remind your family members that candy is dangerous for pets, and store any uneaten pieces in a cupboard high off the floor.